fabric8-analytics/fabric8-analytics-data-model/README.md

 $ cd -
 ```

-If such a folder with JSON files is located at `../s3-data/` we can invoke the importer script as below:
+If a directory with JSON files is located at `../s3-data/` we can invoke the importer script as below:

 ```
 PYTHONPATH=`pwd`/src python src/data_importer.py -s DIR -d ../s3-data/